Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 It is clear that Paul sees the Corinthians as genuine believers and that an “uneven yoke” for them would be to commune with unbelievers.
 If in fact light can have no fellowship with darkness, and those mentioned in 1 Jn.
 1:7 were not even born again, how could simple external alignment with the teachings of God (walking in the light) cause the genuine fellowship John promises his readers?

 The word “fellowship” used in verses 3,6 & 7 means “to have joint-participation with someone else in things possessed in common by both,”.
-It means partnership with, participation, communion…fellowship.
-This is NOT possible between and believe and a non-believer.
+It means partnership with, participation with, communion & fellowship with.
+This is NOT possible between a believer and a non-believer and all the more so between a non-believer and God “…we have fellowship with one another”.

 There is also the fact that John continually refers to these people as unified with himself, by the use of the words “we” “us” “our” and “ourselves“, with the exception of verse 6, and the reason for this exception is abundantly obvious in the Greek.